 Are you guys anything like my family where you have a master file of Thanksgiving recipes with links and question marks that you send out to your family ahead of the big day?
 No?
 We’re just the weird ones?
 Ok.
 Well, it never fails that someone can’t agree on what the desserts should be.
 Pumpkin pie is for the ultimate traditionalists, and cheesecake is for the kind of people who like to live a little dangerously.
-Mash them together for this Pumpkin Cheesecake with Sunflower Seed Crust and you have the perfect dessert for your Christmas or Thanksgiving dinner.
+Mash them together for this gluten free Pumpkin Cheesecake with Sunflower Seed Crust and you have the perfect dessert for your Christmas or Thanksgiving dinner.

 One thing I love about this cheesecake – it’s not too fiddly.
 You know how some recipes make you do the water bath with the tin foil wrapped around your pan?
 Not this one!
 The advantage to the water bath technique is you can avoid cracking on the top of your cheesecake.
 However, when you add fresh whipped cream and a sprinkle of cinnamon on top, it’s not really necessary.
 You can just hide the cracks with the amazing homemade whipped cream.
 Win!!

 - As for seeds, I like to buy the big packages of unsalted sunflower seeds from Trader Joe's.
 You can toast them pretty easily in the oven or in a large skillet over medium heat for about 2 minutes.

 - When you buy the canned pumpkin, make sure you’re just buying 100% pure pumpkin.
 Some brands sell pie mix or have it already flavored.
 The ingredients should just read 100% pumpkin.

 Other Thanksgiving Recipes:

 If you need some other recipes to pair with your gluten free pumpkin cheesecake, check out these migraine-friendly ones below!

 Easy Pumpkin Sage Pasta